 Cell and Tissue Processing

 Cell sorting using flow cytometry is a specialized type of flow cytometry.
 It provides a method for sorting a heterogeneous mixture of biological cells into two or more containers, one cell at a time, based upon the specific light scattering and fluorescent characteristics of each cell.
 Cell sorting can separate live cells based on any scatter, fluorescent signals, or combination of both.
-MI Bioresearch has experience separating live vs. dead cells, cells expressing a specific fluorescent protein, or cells expressing a specific surface marker or set of surface markers.
+We have experience separating live vs. dead cells, cells expressing a specific fluorescent protein, or cells expressing a specific surface marker or set of surface markers.
 After separation, cells can be cultured and/or used in any downstream assay.
 We have also successfully created multiple single cell clones expressing different levels of specific proteins from multiple cell lines.
-MI Bioresearch collaborates with a partner laboratory that has multiple cell sorting flow cytometers and years of experience sorting cells in multiple ways.
+We collaborate with a partner laboratory that has multiple cell sorting flow cytometers and years of experience sorting cells in multiple ways.

 Automated tissue processing to viable cells